Golf Rules Explained: Putting Green Rules - Golf Monthly Rules

 It should also eliminate that slight tension between not being allowed to tap down spike marks before you putt, but being encouraged to do so afterwards, thus benefiting everyone but yourself!

-Hopefully it won’t slow play down too much, especially as spike marks aren’t as prevalent as they were in the days when metal spikes were commonplace.
+Concerns about a potential impact on pace of play don’t appear to have been realised, especially as spike marks aren’t as prevalent as they were in the days when metal spikes were commonplace.

 Related: Golf Rules Explained – Bunker Changes